 Who profits from immigration detention?

-GEO Group receives more taxpayer dollars for immigration detention than any other corporation or municipality.
+GEO Group receives more taxpayer dollars for immigration detention than any other ICE contractor.
 Click on this graphic for more information about who profits:

 Who is paying for immigration detention?